-1. Is the neural basis set complete?
-Can any image be represented?

-2. A closely related question is: Is any information lost?
-I.e. we do the inverse transformation, can the original input be reconstructed?

-- 3. Maybe the neural basis set is "over-complete"? - 4.
+- 1. Is the neural basis set complete?
+Can any image be represented? - 2.
+A closely related question is: Is any information lost?
+I.e. we do the inverse transformation, can the original input be reconstructed? - 3.
+Maybe the neural basis set is "over-complete"? - 4.
 Are the neural basis functions orthogonal?
-Are they normal?
+Are they normal? - 5.
+How should localized filters be placed in space?